dasch-swiss/dsp-api/docs/src/paradox/03-webapi/api-v2/ontology-information.md

 ### Creating a New Ontology

 An ontology is always created within a particular project.
-This is the only ontology update request in which the client submits a JSON-LD document that does not contain `knora-api:hasOntologies`.

 ```
 HTTP POST to http://host/v2/ontologies